-As is the case virtually anywhere in the world, your first stop to legal employment in Ecuador is contacting the Ecuadorian mission in your country and applying for a work permit.
-We have already taken a closer look at this issue in our article on moving to Ecuador.
-Generally speaking, the process should not be too complicated, given you are equipped with all the right prerequisites and skills.
+Your first stop to legal employment in Ecuador is contacting the Ecuadorian mission in your country and applying for a work permit.
+You can also find more information on visas in our article on Relocating to the Tropical Paradise Ecuador

 - a passport, valid for at least 6 months after departure

 - an Aplicación de Visa and Certificado de Visación to be completed at the embassy

 - a written request from your company to the Ecuadorian Foreign Service Officer in the place of residence

 The fee for the work visa is 230 USD.
 For a full list of requirements, see the homepage of the Ecuadorian embassy in your country.
 The mission in the Netherlands, for example, has a very helpful overview page.

 Paying Your Taxes